 About The Fit Rebel

-Founder Matt Schifferle grew up in Vermont where he learned to enjoy an active lifestyle of skiing, cycling and martial arts.
-After struggling through conventional diet and exercise methods for 15 years he developed the Fitness Independence philosophy to escape the conventional fitness rat race.
+Founder Matt Schifferle grew up in Vermont where he learned to enjoy an active lifestyle of skiing, cycling, and martial arts.
+After years of struggling with conventional diet and exercise methods, he developed the Fitness Independence philosophy to escape the fitness rat race.

-Matt resides and works in Denver Colorado as an Elite level personal trainer at the Colorado Athletic Club and is a PCC Team Leader for Dragon Door Publications.
+Matt resides and works in Essex Vermont as a personal trainer at Body Resolution and is a PCC Team Leader for Dragon Door Publications.
 He still enjoys mountain biking, backcountry skiing, calisthenics and inventing homemade bodyweight equipment.More About the Fit Rebel